tobii-dev/rust-lua-plugin-system/README.md

 cargo run
 ```

-## Description
-This is meant to be a proof of concept on how to manage lua plugin system in Rust.
-The Rust app has a state: we pretend this represents the state of a game.

-### Game hooks
-When the app state changes, we can keep track with hooks.
-Lua plugins can "subscribe" to these hooks and run their own spooky Lua code when they happen.

-### Game API
-We can modify the state of the game and call Rust functions from the Lua plugins.
-To expose these functions (in a dev friendly way), a plugin can import a Lua API, that calls Rust funcions.
+***

 ## Adding a custom plugin
-Lets just do an example: adding a plugin called "foo" that says "FOO!"" and maybe does some other stuff...
+Lets just do an example: adding a plugin called "foo" that says "FOO!" and maybe does some other stuff...

 1. Create a directory for this plugin, like for example: `plugins/foo/`

-1. Write the basics: `plugins/foo/foo.lua`
+2. Write the basics: `plugins/foo/foo.lua`

     * Every plugin should have a name and version:
 	```lua